mloubout/SC20Paper/response.md

 > [...] vector and tensors [...]
 I am unclear of the amount of effort or innovation involved.

-The number of additions to the codebase is notable: https://github.com/devitocodes/devito/pull/873 And for Devito and his users, this was an invaluable addition.
+The number of additions to the codebase is significant: https://github.com/devitocodes/devito/pull/873

-> but I think for SC we would need more information on its scalability and performance.
+> for SC we would need [...] scalability and performance.

 The single-node performance is discussed in other (cited) articles.
 In the previous responses (R1, R2, R3), we have elaborated why the lack of scalability experiments.

-> Is section III describing new work?[...]
+> Is section III describing new work?

 Yes.
-We have improved the text to make it more explicit and detailed.
+We have improved the text to make this clear.

-> Is the parallelism just via MPI?[...]
+> Is the parallelism just via MPI?

 The inversion (outer-level of parallelism) requires what is essentially task parallelism; each task is internally MPI-parallel (domain decomposition).
-In this context task-parallelism means paralleization over sources, which we have accomplished using `batch-shipyard` in a serverless setting (see Section II end).
-We remark that this allows optimal usage of the typical cloud infrastructure, where one pays based on actual usage of computational resources.
+In this context task-parallelism means parallelization over sources, which we have accomplished using `batch-shipyard` in a serverless setting (see Section II).
+This allowed optimal usage of the cloud, where one pays based on actual usage of computational resources.

 > What are the possibilities [...]

 GPU support is in development and currently (Devito v4.2) supported for some applications.
-Its capabilities and related applications will be fully covered in a future dedicated paper.
+Its capabilities and related applications will be fully covered in a future paper.

 > Minor issues [...]